Prometheus-Apeiron/The-Abundance-Declaration/DECLARATION.md

 ### On Institutions & Democracy

 - **Daron Acemoglu & James A. Robinson**, *Why Nations Fail* and *The Narrow Corridor* — analysis of how inclusive versus extractive institutions determine national prosperity.
+- **Francis Fukuyama**, *Political Order and Political Decay* – on how institutions develop and sometimes fail.
+- **Yascha Mounk**, *The People vs. Democracy* – on threats to liberal democracy and potential solutions.
 - **Yanis Varoufakis**, *Technofeudalism* — on how Big Tech platforms have supplanted traditional capitalism with a feudal-like system.
 - **Mariana Mazzucato**, *The Entrepreneurial State* — documents how public investment drove major innovations from the internet to mRNA vaccines.